-DEQ is not currently seeking mitigation for individual domestic users to meet water quality standards because there is a legal agreement between the State and County to allow a specific volumetric rate of water withdrawal from the North Umpqua River.
-As of the date of the application, 1.549 CFS of the total 4.0 CFS for human consumption, domestic use, or domestic use expanded has been appropriated under the North Umpqua Settlement.
-Households should be encouraged to implement voluntary water conservation measures to the maximum extent practicable during the months of July, August, September and October.
+Because there is a legal agreement between the State and County to allow a specific volumetric rate of water withdrawal from this waterbody, DEQ is not currently seeking mitigation for individual domestic users to meet water quality standards.
+Households should be encouraged to implement voluntary water conservation measures to the maximum extent practicable during the months of July, August, September and October, when instream water requirements are not likely to be met.

 Interagency consultation: [Describe any substantial interagency consultation.
 Who was contacted and what was discussed?]
+DEO review prepared by: Stove Parrett Date complete: 11/06/2024